 Children remain the responsibility of the class teacher and will receive a graduated approach to their school life depending on their need.
-For example, they may have additional resources to support them in the classroom such as, reward charts, timers, clear rules and routines, etc. A personalised approach to their learning may be required such as, exploring feelings, anger management, SMART Thinking.
-Some may also be on their own personalised behaviour management plan.
+For instance, they may be provided with additional resources to support their learning within the classroom, such as reward charts, timers, clear rules and routines, and additional circle time sessions.
+A personalised approach to their learning may also be necessary, addressing areas such as emotional regulation, anger management, and SMART Thinking.
+Some pupils may also have an individualised behaviour management plan.